 What Kind of Backlinks Are Good for Website

-Doing link building at all time and get few Nofollow links is simply a waste of time.
-It will spoil your SEO strategy because Google doesn’t follow that website neither those links help you to increase ranking on SERP.
+Doing link building at all times and getting few Nofollow links is simply a waste of time.
+It will spoil your SEO strategy because Google doesn’t follow that website and those links help you to increase your ranking on SERP.

-You have to find out authority Dofollow backlinks and maintain Dofollow-Nofollow ratio by getting some Nofollow links only from high authority website to looks natural.
-It’s the worst if you take Nofollow link from those websites which are unable to give you visits.
+You have to find out authority Dofollow backlinks and maintain the Dofollow-Nofollow ratio by getting some Nofollow links only from high authority websites to look natural.
+It’s worst if you take a Nofollow link from those websites which are unable to give you visits.

-It is not 100% authentic that Nofollow link will not consider in ranking calculation.
-Link juice is not passed in a Nofollow link but Google considers Nofollow link as a backlink.
+It is not 100% authentic that the Nofollow link will not consider in the ranking calculation.
+Link juice is not passed in a Nofollow link but Google considers a Nofollow link as a backlink.

 For Example, If any page has 4 backlinks: Link A, Link B, Link C and Link D. Out of that Link D is Nofollow link.

-Now here, 3 links are a Dofollow link so all links should gain 33% link Juice.
+Now here, 3 links are dofollow links so all links should gain 33% link Juice.
 (Suppose total link juice is 100%.
 There are 3 Dofollow links.
 So per link can gain 33% link juice).